BICYCLE RIDER BAD INJURY AFTER BEING HIT BY CAR

 The police reported that a bicyclist is in critical condition after being hit by a car on Excelsior Boulevard yesterday.
 The bicyclist was hit on West 32nd Street and Excelsior Boulevard.
 Excelsior Boulevard was closed at France Avenue for a few hours due to the accident, but reopened around 8 p.m., according to authorities.
 The driver of the car stayed on scene and was cooperating, Minneapolis Police said.
 The driver and injured bike rider have not been identified.

-Minnesota is a state that encourages bicycle riders.
-There are bike paths throughout the state, and many cities have a bike lane on the road in many areas.
+Minnesota is a state that encourages bicycle riding.
+There are bike paths throughout the state, and many MN cities have a bike lane on the road in many areas.
 We encourage bicycle riders to ride carefully, wear a helmet, obey traffic rules, and generally be careful.
 However, most cases of a vehicle versus bike accident happen because the driver of the car was not paying attention or was briefly distracted.
 As summer approaches, it is crucial for car and truck drivers to watch out for bicycles on city streets.
 (Motorcycles too.)